rkuma183/wilsonmar.github.io/_posts/2016-11-15-shift-left-load-testing.md

    Structure code to run based a list which contain flags that specify whether specific component is tested during each particular run.

+### Stress specific system components

+This means that landing, registration, login, shop, buy, etc. run as stand-alone jobs to test different specialized servers.

+   * The script that does just landing is used to detect network conditions over time and server availability.

+   * The script that does just login is used to identify the availability and capacity of authentication services.

+   * The script that does just shopping cart handling is used to identify the availability and capacity of back-end fulfillment services and payment gateways.

 ### Build system tests during construction

 - [ ] Build system test scripts during component development.

    This provides early feedback.

+### Dynamically create test code

+- [ ] Comment "critical" sections of code where performance can be of concern (such as reading of databases or handling of large amounts of data).

+- [ ] Write a parser to identify critical sections throughout the code automatically.
+This ensures easy identification of testing needs.

+- [ ] Conduct test runs periodically to report on progress over time.

 ### Dynamically create test environments